Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 Several Arizona DPA programs offer bonus assistance or dedicated tiers for public-service professions.
 The most relevant for Arizona buyers:

-• Home In 5 Advantage — 1% public servant bonus.
+• Home in Five Advantage — public servant bonus.
 Maricopa County.
-Active military, K-12 teachers, sworn law enforcement, paid firefighters, EMTs/paramedics, and full-time hospital-based healthcare workers add 1% to the standard 4% Home In 5 grant — 5% total down-payment-plus-closing-cost assistance.
+Active military, K-12 teachers, sworn law enforcement, paid firefighters, EMTs/paramedics, and full-time hospital-based healthcare workers qualify for additional assistance — bringing total assistance up to 6.5% of loan amount.
+Maximum household income up to $157,360.

 • Home Plus targeted tiers.
 Statewide Arizona.
 The program's lender network includes pricing tiers that vary by borrower type — some have favorable pricing for public-servant occupations under specific loan types.